 Health care organizations can face a broad array of ethical issues and often the chief compliance officer is called on to publicize and monitor the organization’s code of ethics, vision, and values, as well as oversee the training of employees.
 In health care compliance, ethical issues can be especially challenging.
 Health care organizations are also businesses and the tension between business decisions and health decisions creates many of the topics we will discuss in this ethics course.
 This course will cover organizational ethics, mission and values, professional judgment, core values and managing conflict, and health care ethics and business decisions.

 Students will self select their areas of study in this course and will choose three subject matter Seminars.
-In addition, each student will work individually with their instructor to complete a capstone paper in their area of professional interest.
+In addition, each student will work individually to complete a capstone paper in their area of professional interest.
 The Seminars, which are taught by industry experts, are:

 - Privacy (Instructor: Maruca): The focus of this seminar will be the privacy and security provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Environmental and Clinical Health (HITECH).
 Students will obtain a full understanding of what it means for a health care organization to be HIPAA compliant, how to monitor and measure HIPAA/HITECH compliance, how to develop effective compliance programs, training, risk assessment, and how best to utilize a privacy officer and a privacy and security infrastructure to minimize risk and ensure full HIPAA compliance across a complex organization.